tottaka/SharpPi/README.md

 2.

 Notes:
-All of the included compiled native libaries were built on the Raspberry Pi 3B+ in Raspbain Buster.
+All of the included compiled native libaries were built on the Raspberry Pi 3B+ in Raspbain Buster